This post may contain affiliate sales links. Please see my full disclosure policy for details

 This Hot Fudge Poke Cake is your favorite ice cream dessert in cake form.
 A moist, fudgy, ultra chocolate-y cake is infused with a hot fudge filling, topped with whipped cream, and loaded with all the best hot fudge sundae toppings.

-Easy Chocolate Poke Cake Recipe
+Easy Hot Fudge Poke Cake Recipe

 There are two things that make me really happy in this world…hot fudge sundaes and cake!
 And what’s better than a dessert that combines the two?!

 This hot fudge sundae poke cake is a moist chocolate poke cake filled with a hot fudge filling and topped with light and sweet homemade whipped cream!
-The finished cake can be topped with whatever hot fudge sundae toppings your heart desires: Maraschino cherries, sliced banana, crushed nuts, sprinkles, caramel sauce, crushed up cookies or candy bars, toffee bits, chocolate chips, you name it.
+The finished cake can be topped with whatever hot fudge sundae toppings your heart desires: Maraschino cherries, sliced banana, crushed nuts, sprinkles, caramel sauce, crushed-up cookies or candy bars, toffee bits, chocolate chips, you name it.

 Serve it with a scoop of vanilla ice cream and you have pretty much perfected the art of dessert!
+Once you make this easy dessert you’ll be hooked on this easy way to make delectable cakes, in which case, you may want to check out my most popular poke cakes.

 What You’ll Need